Clergy

 Rabbi Weissberg graduated from The University of Chicago in 1948 and was ordained at Hebrew Union College in 1953.
 He earned the Bachelor of Hebrew Literature Degree in 1950, the Master of Hebrew Literature in 1954, and a Doctorate in Hebrew Letters in 1970.
 He was awarded a Doctorate in Divinity in 1978.
 He also completed his studies for the Master’s Degree in Education at the University of Cincinnati in 1951.

 Rabbi Weissberg served in the U.S. Navy during World War II.
-He is married to the former Tamar Libovsky of Tel Aviv and has three children.
-He has contributed articles and essays to numerous periodicals, and is the author of Jewish Life in 17th Century Turkey, Jerusalem in the End of Days, and The Psalms and Psychotherapy.
+He was married to the former Tamar Libovsky of Tel Aviv and has three children.
+He contributed articles and essays to numerous periodicals, and is the author of Jewish Life in 17th Century Turkey, Jerusalem in the End of Days, and The Psalms and Psychotherapy.

 Rabbi Weissberg tells Rabbi Doug about his history :